 This is maybe the worst powder I've ever used in my life.
 I can even find a use for ELF's $1 powder and at least horrible high end powders look cute for display or have a fancy name on them.

 The one possible pro is that the price isn't expensive for drugstore.
 It's maybe on the lower medium end, very average.
-It's not cheap as chips but it
+It's not cheap as chips but it's okay.

-I have a very oily t-zone and dry patches on my cheeks and the rest of my face is everything in between.
-This didn't absorb enough oil for me, and sometimes I'm okay if a powder doesn't do that because then I can use it as a finishing powder on top of matte, flat foundations.
-However, this doesn't perfect or at the very least not exaggerate skin imperfections.
+I have a very oily t-zone and dry patches on my cheeks and the rest of my face is usually everything in between.
+Keep in mind I mostly use this in the summer, when I'm exceptionally oily.
+This didn't absorb enough oil for me, and sometimes I'm okay if a powder doesn't do that because then I can use lightly to finish matte, flat foundations.
+However, this doesn't perfect or blur or at the very least not exaggerate skin imperfections.
 My larger pores weren't called into attention but everything else was.
-Also, any dryness I had was magnified.
+Also, any dryness I had was magnified, even when prepping.
 I looked like "my face but worse".

 Also, this comes with a sponge that helps you get that cake face.
 If you're giving it away, throw out the sponge and give away a cheap brush, like ELF or Real Techniques.